Before Getting in a Car, You Need to See This

 And be aware of your “DOOR ZONE”.

 Advocating for driving safety doesn’t end when the car stops moving.
 If you’re parallel parked, others are speeding past.
 The door zone is especially dangerous for you stepping out and for bikers in the bike lane.
-Traveling at 15 mph and smacking into an unanticipated door is life threatening.
+A bicyclist traveling at 15 mph and smacking into an unanticipated door is life-threatening.

 When exiting a car, be sure to look over your shoulder.
-And educate the driver to do the same.
-In many cities, if you “door” a bicycle riding who’s passing your car, it is the driver’s fault.
+And educate others to do the same.
+In most cities, if you “door” a bicycle riding past your car, it is the driver’s fault.

 One way to practice safe behavior is the “Dutch Reach.”
-Use your hand furthest from the door to grab the latch.
+Use your hand furthest from the door to grab the door latch.
+(The hand by the seat belt release, NOT the hand nearer the door.)
 It naturally turns your body to see what’s coming over your shoulder.

 Now you know more about what could be going on around you when you take a ride in a car.
 So make sure to keep these things in mind: